Conmandouglas/booknotesthree/notes.md

 [] Make sure everything is organized and one code type is in each file [] Comment code and understand all code present

+later roadmap:
+- fix thumbnails
+- add scrollbar for reviews if three or more

 KEEP THIS NOTE OPEN AFTER PROJECT:
 To do: